-Add a link from the label's height property to the rectangle's height property.
+Add a link from the height property of the Label to the height property of the Rectangle.

-Next to the horizontalAlign property, click \equiv .
+Next to the horizontalAlign property, select center (1).

-You changed the appearance of the label.
-The label is now centered in the rectangle.
+You changed the appearance of the Label.
+The Label is now centered in the Rectangle.